viralshahlab/labwebsite/index.md

 # Physiologic Regeneration Lab

-The Shah lab studies Physiologic Regeneration — the question of whether the airway, after injury, restores not only its cellular architecture but also its biological function.
+The Shah lab studies **Physiologic Regeneration** — the question of whether the airway, after injury, restores not only its cellular architecture but also its _biological function_.

 We work at the intersection of stem cell biology, developmental biology, and epithelial physiology to understand why regeneration so often rebuilds structure while leaving function behind

 Our central hypothesis is that this gap — restored cell fate without restored function — is a shared pathophysiologic mechanism underlying cystic fibrosis, COPD, bronchiectasis, post-viral lung disease, and other conditions where the airway never fully recovers

-Our goal is to make regeneration functional, not just anatomical.
+**Our goal is to make regeneration functional, not just anatomical**.

 {%
   include button.html